-Before Android 4.4.2., Locus Map was designed to work with SDcard as external storage space for all data related to the application - downloaded SQLite maps, point databases, SRTM data etc. After KitKat came on stage SD card reading/writing permissions were completely redefined:
+Before Android 4.4.2., Locus Map was designed to work with SDcard as external storage space for all data related to the application - downloaded SQLite maps, point databases, SRTM data, etc. After KitKat came on stage SD card reading/writing permissions were completely redefined:

-Without these permissions any database is useless and that is why it is not possible to have your tracks, points, downloading directory of online maps, online maps cache and lots of other DTB-related files on the external SD card root directory.
+Without these permissions any database is useless and that is why it is not possible to have your tracks, points, downloading directory of online maps, online maps cache, and lots of other DTB-related files on the external SD card root directory.

 For more information please see:

 Locus Map installs itself in the internal memory of your device.
 During the installation a default directory structure “/Locus/..” is created in the internal memory too.
 This configuration, however, might be problematic for devices with little inner storage space.
-Nevertheless, there are methods how to use all or some of your data on an external drive and save your inner memory space:
+Nevertheless, there are methods of how to use all or some of your data on an external drive and save your inner memory space:

 The best solution you can get is to have Locus installed in the inner storage and some of your data placed in the external SD card:

-All maps you are downloading by Locus from online sources or from Locus Store are stored by default in /Locus/Maps/ directory in the inner storage of your device.
+All maps you are downloading by Locus from online sources or Locus Store are stored by default in /Locus/Maps/ directory in the inner storage of your device.
 This, unfortunately, can not be changed.
 Nevertheless, all downloaded maps can be transferred to your external SD card (with any mobile file manager, e.g. ES Explorer) and linked to Locus via the Add external map command.
 The same procedure can be applied to all other raster maps obtained from other sources out of Locus.